-SMS marketing is growing popular as one of the most efficient ways of promoting companies.
+SMS marketing is growing popular as one of the most efficient ways of promoting products and services.
 Short text messages show the highest open and reaction rates.
 Basically, they are a smart way of building customer relationship between the company and client.
 But while SMS marketing is a great channel of mobile marketing, utilizing it in reality is not as simple as it may seem.
 There are dozens of details to carefully consider and it is still important to understand the Dos and Don’ts in SMS marketing.
-There is a whole lot of rules to follow for SMS marketing best practices.
+There is lot of rules to follow.
 Here are eight of them.

-Text message is very private for most people, so there is an absolute necessity to take the user’s permission before sending them text messages.
+Text message is very private for most people, so there is an absolute necessity to take the user’s permission before sending them SMS.
 It is the number one legal convention for text message marketing best practices.

 It is crucial that the customer opts in, whether the permission is via an SMS code or SMS reply.
 This will not only save you from legal liabilities but will also create an image of a responsible company.

 One of the keys of attracting customers is making them feel how unique they are.
 Everyone likes to feel special.
 Personalized messages boost most of the customers’ personal satisfaction level.
 Make your customers believe that they are the chosen ones, which will certainly increase their loyalty.